ericyu-101/calendar-tool-for-ai-agents/README.md

 # Calendar Tool for AI Agents

 A lightweight REST API for a session‑scoped calendar service backed by PostgreSQL.
 Your AI agent can call this over HTTP to create, list, read, update, and delete events in a given `session_id`.
-This project name reflects future flexibility to integrate MCP again if desired.

-Why this refactor: previously this project implemented MCP over HTTP SSE.
-To avoid churn from evolving MCP specs, this version exposes a stable REST API surface while keeping the same data model and Postgres storage.
+You can also wrap these API endpoints into an MCP server and connect them to your AI agent of choice.
+Since this tool is designed to work with AI agents built with n8n, a simple REST API server is the most straightforward method for integration.

 Architecture
 - Runtime: Node.js (>= 18)